 The separation takes a huge emotional (and financial) toll on the families.
 Mothers’ Union wanted to help so they started a “Family House” project.
 They started building a home where families can stay together while their loved one is going through chemotherapy or other treatments.
 One of the inspirations for this idea was Ronald McDonald’s House.

 We are excited to be a part of this initiative by helping raise money to finish the Family House.
-It is slated to open in winter of 2020 and Genial Day is donating 10% of our online store‘s revenue as well as providing our menstrual products to mothers and girls in the hospitals.
+It is slated to open in winter of 2020 and Genial Day donated 10% of our online store‘s revenue as well as providing our menstrual products to mothers and girls in the hospitals.

-Supporting Pregnant Women
+Supporting Pregnant Women in Crisis

 Both my pregnancies were not planned.
 I was 23 when I had my first baby.
 My husband and I managed to go through it all, but it took lots of love, care, and sleepless nights.